 Australia is lucky to be free from many of the world’s most damaging plant pests.

-These exotic plant pests are capable of damaging our natural environment, destroying our plant production and agriculture industries, and some could change our way of life.
+Exotic plant pests are capable of damaging our natural environment, destroying our food production and agriculture industries, and some could change our way of life.

 Australia’s biosecurity system helps protect us from exotic plant pests.